EDC interactive tool offers economic insights on Canada’s Top 75 trading partners.

 France is an attractive target for Canadian exports due to its:

-Lots of Canadian companies are making the most of the opportunities they’ve found in French markets.
-In 2022, bilateral merchandise trade between our two countries totalled $11.7 billion and Canadian merchandise exports to France were valued at about $4 billion.
+In 2024, bilateral merchandise trade between our two countries totalled $14.3 billion and Canadian merchandise exports to France were just under $4.4 billion.

 There’s still a great deal of unrealized potential for Canadian companies in France—especially for small- to medium-sized enterprises (SMEs)—as France and Canada both benefit from the Canada-European Union Comprehensive Economic and Trade Agreement (CETA).